 You cannot take both an education credit from Form 8863 and the tuition and fees deduction from this form for the same student for the same tax year.

-Before you begin: V To see if you qualify for this deduction, see Who Can Take the Deduction in the instructions below.
+✓ To see if you qualify for this deduction, see Who Can Take the Deduction in the instructions below.